Crystal Vibrations (Phonons)

 Large-wavelength crystal vibrations are routinely measured by infrared and Raman spectroscopy, while shorter wavelength vibrations can usually only be examined with more difficult neutron- or x-ray-scattering techniques.
 Very little is known about effects of isotopic substitution on vibrational frequencies in crystals, so it is almost always necessary to create force-field models to estimate isotope fractionations.

 Recent theoretical and computational developments have made it possible to calculate crystal phonon frequencies from first principles, using density functional theory.
 This page links to some results of calculations made with ABINIT.
-Another (much more professional-looking) web page showing calculations made with the semi-commercial code CRYSTAL06 can be found here.
+Another (much more professional-looking) web page showing calculations made with the semi-commercial code CRYSTAL0x can be found here.
+The WURM project also has a large database of phonon animations.

 Aragonite (CaCO3)